dotenv-org/dotenv-org.github.io/docs/integrations/bitbucket/nodejs.md

 Learn how to configure Bitbucket with Dotenv Vault in a simple Node.js web app.
 This tutorial assumes you are already familiar with `.env` files and know [how to sync them](/docs/tutorials/sync).

+You can find a complete [example repo here](https://github.com/dotenv-org/integration-example-bitbucket-nodejs).

 ## Initial setup
 Make sure you have `Pipelines` enabled in your Bitbucket project (requires 2FA).
 Create a `bitbucket-pipelines.yml` file in your project's `root`  folder to set your Bitbucket pipeline settings.
 Add the image details and what steps should be triggered, such as install and build in our case.